nanlabs/terraform-aws-starter/apps/amazon_ec2_instance_connect/README.md

 Leave this terminal process running in the background.
 It listens on 127.0.0.1:5432 and tunnels all incoming local traffic over WebSocket to your private RDS instance.

-Step 3: Connect using standard DB Clients / GUI Tools In a separate terminal or SQL client tool (such as DBeaver, PgAdmin, VS Code extensions, or psql), connect using:
+Step 3: Connect using standard DB Clients / GUI Tools <br>
+In a separate terminal or SQL client tool (such as DBeaver, PgAdmin, VS Code extensions, or psql), connect using:

 * Host: 127.0.0.1 (or localhost)